ThisIsPhila/Password-Generator/README.md

 * Includes a copy clipboard button to save the password for use later.

 ## Features:
-* 12 character arndom generator
+* 12 character random generator
 * Copy to clip board